How Can Breast Reduction Improve My Health and My Life?

 The physical benefits of reduction mammoplasty may include:

 - Relief from chronic back, neck, and shoulder pain

 - Fewer headaches and migraines

-- Alleviation of skin irritation and rashes under the breasts and on the abdomen
+- Relief from skin irritation and rashes under the breasts and on the abdomen

 - Better breast symmetry

-Breast reduction also improves quality of life.
-Patients experience emotional and lifestyle benefits that include:
+Breast reduction can also improve your quality of life.
+You may experience emotional and lifestyle benefits, such as:

 These benefits vary from patient to patient.
 We can give you a better idea of the positive changes you may experience after your reduction mammoplasty consultation with Dr. Bresnick.

-We see out patients often during the recovery process.
+We frequently see our patients during the recovery process.
 For the first week, you should plan to have a friend, family member, or a transport service bring you to appointments.
 After that, you can drive yourself to your appointments.
-For patients who have a desk-type job, you should be able to return to work in 7-10 days.
-Patients with strenuous jobs may need several weeks off from work.
-It is generally safe to resume exercise in 4-6 weeks.
+If you have a desk-type job, you should be able to return to work in seven to 10 days.
+If you have a physically strenuous job, you may need to take several weeks off from work.
+It is generally safe to resume exercise in four to six weeks.